Twenty-nine years ago…

-Then he walked over to the head of the bed and laid the girl in her mother’s waiting arms.
+He walked to the head of the bed and laid the girl in her mother’s waiting arms.
 They both showered the tiny girl with loving affection.
 And as Reanna looked upon her daughter, she began to weep with what Don thought were tears of happiness.

-Unlike his wife, Donald Calvin never realized that his newborn daughter was missing half her soul.
+Unlike his wife, Donald Calvin never realized his newborn daughter was missing half her soul.